 - If required, remove drywall to get better access to freezing pipes (this is more cost-effective than risking a burst pipe)

-- Turn on the water source that the pipe is supplying water to
+- Turn on the water source that the pipe is supplying water to the frozen pipe

 How to Recover from a Burst Pipe

 If you experience a burst pipe on your property, the first thing you should do is shut off the water in your home and contact our ServiceMaster by Mason representatives.
-We are available 24/7 to respond to emergency water issues.
+We are available 24/7 to respond to emergency water damage issues.
 The amount of water that can flow out of a burst pipe can cause tremendous property damage in little to no time at all and also put you at risk for harmful mold.

 Walls, furniture, carpeting, personal belongings, building materials and more are all at risk.
-Our technicians utilize state-of-the-art water removal equipment and procedures to fully dry your property and restore affected areas.
+Our technicians utilize state-of-the-art water damage equipment and procedures to fully dry your property and restore affected areas.
 We will even provide mold removal services if needed.

 To take advantage of our 24-hour frozen pipes damage restoration services, give us a call at (860) 455-4969.
 We currently assist property owners in Manchester, CT, and throughout Central and Eastern Connecticut.